 In this subdirectory there will then be a separate file with the actual data from each source host.

 A in our example.

-If you cannot or do not want to use the dynamic host configuration, you may receive piggyback data from a host that you have not even created in Checkmk.
+If you are working in an environment where hosts automatically change the source host, we recommend using the dynamic host configuration.
+If you cannot or do not want to use dynamic host configuration, for example, because virtual machines are moved manually, you may receive piggyback data from a host that you have not even created in Checkmk.
 This may be intentional, but it may also be an error — e.g. because a name is not an exact match.

-In the ‘Treasures’ section you will find a script called
+In the ‘Treasures’ you will find a script called

 Simply call this script without any arguments.

 The script will output a list with one line — sorted by name — for each non-monitored piggyback host found:

 OMD[mysite]:~$ share/doc/check_mk/treasures/find_piggy_orphans fooVM01 barVM02

 This output is ‘clean’ and can, for example, be processed in a script.